-November 11th is Veterans Day, and the National Park Service is celebrating with free admission to any national park unit on November 11th & 12th!
-There are also other free dates throughout the year — National Park Service Birthday, National Public Lands Day, Presidents Day weekend, Martin Luther King, Jr. Day, and to kick off National Parks Week each year!
-Here’s the link to the fee free dates.
+January 15th is Martin Luther King, Jr. Day, and the National Park Service is celebrating with free admission to any national park unit!
+There are also other fee free dates throughout the year — Veterans Day, National Public Lands Day, and the first day of National Parks Week!
+Here’s the link to 2018’s fee free dates.
 What great opportunities to explore your national parks for FREE!
 Look for special NPS events in your area on THIS calendar.

 You may have read our National Parks – America’s Best Idea post, or you may have seen our link to the national parks we’ve visited, or you may have just noticed that we have a lot of posts about national parks.
 It’s because we have a goal: to visit all of the 59 US national parks.
 We’re making progress, too: we’ve visited 48 of the 59 US National Parks!!
 Every park we’ve been to is spectacular, and we’re sure you won’t be disappointed if you visit one.
 And you can’t really go wrong with free entry!